sagemath/trac_to_gh/Issue 2350.md

 # Issue 2350: The 2.10.2 behavior of show(list) should instead be available via plot(list, array=True)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2350

 Original creator: jason